helloidiot/Simulacra/README.md

 ### simulacraMaster

 A Processing sketch to playfully create looping 3D animations with simplex noise.
-Place the ‘simulacraMaster’ in your Processing working folder and build.
+Place the ‘simulacraMaster’ folder within your Processing working folder and build.

 ### simulacraViewer